 When we looked at this listing there was a result at the very top that was above the local SEO result and above the organic SEO listing…

 This is the paid search result, the Pay Per Click result, the PPC ad.
-This firm are still in Hampshire but they are 15 miles away down the M3 from where we’re conducting our search.
+This firm is still in Hampshire but they are 15 miles away down the M3 motorway from where we’re conducting our search.
 They’re not in the local pack and they’re not in the organic listing.
-So they’ve leapfrogged their competitors by paying for a position and will pay for the click too.
+So they’ve leapfrogged their competitors by paying for a position and will pay for any clicks too.

 We got a similar result when we narrowed the search to just our own town.
-We got all the ultra-local law firms with nearby addresses but an out-of-town business had bid to get the coveted number one slot.
-Or “position zero” is another way of thinking about it (Above the number 1 organic spot)
+The results showed all the ultra-local law firms with nearby addresses but an out-of-town business had bid to get the coveted number one slot.
+Or “position zero” is another way of thinking about it (Above the number one organic spot).

 So that just goes to prove that if you invest in paid search you can get your business listed above your competitors.